VirtualDub is a free and open source video editing/processing utility for Windows that has stood the test of time thanks to its versatility.

 - Infinite Loop – will loop endlessly until file is closed

-- Loop Count – allows you can define the number of loops e.g. 3
+- Loop Count – allows you to define the number of loops e.g. 3

-Step 3: Create the GIF from a Segment of the Video
+Step 3: Create a GIF from a Segment of the Video

 If you need to make the GIF from a specific section of the video do the following:

-1. Once you’ve loaded the video, drag the seek bar using your mouse to where you want the GIF to start then click the Mark in button to indicate that as the beginning.
+- 1. Once you’ve loaded the video, drag the seek bar using your mouse to where you want the GIF to start.
+Click the Mark in button to indicate that position as the beginning

 Resizing the GIF’s Output Dimensions